bebau/grcon22/public/004_hexadoku/README.md

-# Find the Terrorist's Password
+# Get into the bunker

-You must log in to the terrorist's device to access the files and defuse the bomb.
+There is a keypad outside the bunker entrance with an alphanumeric keypad.

-Luckily this is taped to the bottom of the keyboard...
+Luckily you find this inside a hide-a-key rock...